syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Precision-Mode.md

 ---
 layout: post
-title: Precision Mode in Xamarin.Android Rating control | Syncfusion®
+title: Precision Mode in Xamarin.Android Rating Control | Syncfusion®
-description: Learn how to change the precision mode of Syncfusion® Essential® Xamarin.Android Rating control, and more.
+description: Learn how to configure the precision mode of Syncfusion® Essential® Xamarin.Android Rating control for different rating accuracy levels.
 platform: Xamarin.Android
 control: Rating
 documentation: ug
 ---

-# Precision Mode in Xamarin.Android Rating control
+# Precision Mode in Xamarin.Android Rating Control

 The precision mode defines the accuracy level of the SfRating control.
 It has Standard, Half and Exact options.